 We get there in about 20 minutes, but have almost an hour before the train.
-My middle is playing tonight so he changes into his uniform while they eat snacks I packed and watch episodes of the Brady Bunch on the minivan TV.
+My middle has a game tonight so he changes into his uniform in the back while they eat the snacks I packed and watch episodes of the Brady Bunch on the minivan TV.
 All hail the minivan TV.

 This is our down time.
 Hope you’re enjoying it.
 Want a cheese stick?

-Once husband is in the car, we head straight for the field.
+Once husband/coach is in the car, we head straight for the field.

 Throw.
 Catch.
 Pitch.
 Strike.
 Run.
 We win.
 Yay!
 Or, we lose.
 Boo!